 The ideal place to present these fragments of disinformation is various social media channels, with Facebook and Twitter being the frontrunners.
 It doesn’t even take a lot of effort.
 Believe it or not, just 12 people have created up to 65% of anti-vaccine content on these networks.

-Problems With Attempts at Control
+What Are the Problems With Attempts at Control?

 The spreading of fake and even dangerous information has increased to the point that some social media platforms have created an enforcement system through which unverified information is flagged as problematic for all users to see.